svist000/grass-farming-tv-box/README.md

 ![Rename File](https://github.com/user-attachments/assets/3b53d8f7-34bb-445d-8ccc-f216265b6626)

 ## Boot your device.
 I used USB for booting.
 Plug usb into the device.
 Plug device in electricity and at the same time stick something small, like a toothpick, into the AV port and hold for about 10 seconds.
 Then the devices should start booting.
 Then you should setup your OS with name, pass, etc...
 We´re done.

 ![Armbian Booting](https://github.com/user-attachments/assets/5fc2d12d-2b8b-4497-bb94-25c6a6119b1e)

+If you´re satisfied with your OS, you can set it permanently.
+Log as root and run `./install-aml.sh`.
+BE CAREFUL, this will COMPLETELY DELETE YOUR PREVIOUS ANDROID, it´s up to you.

 # Step 2: Connect to your device
 First, connect the device to a monitor using an HDMI cable, and attach a mouse and keyboard.
 Be sure, your device is connected to the internet.
 If you have GNOME, you can download and install Teamviewer, if not you can connect by SSH(e.g. Putty, CMD),so you won't need to connect using an external keyboard later.